slatedocs/slate/source/index.html.md

 }
 ```

-The <span style="color:red"> Tickers </span> channel streams high level updates for given trading pairs.
+The **Tickers** channel streams high level updates for given trading pairs.
 See the table below for which exchanges return which fields.

 Field | Type | Exchanges Supporting